parama-tool/two-linked-peptide-unit-rotation/README.md

 # two-linked-peptide-unit-rotation

-This python script can be used to "recreate" the Ramachandran map from scratch
+This repository contains the python script which can be used to "recreate" the Ramachandran map from scratch It also contains the dataset of coordinates of 1789 two-linked peptides units (peptide_unit_coordinates.txt), identified from small molecule crystal structures in Cambridge Structural Database.

 To run the script type the following in command line: python peptide_rotation.py <file_name>